griquelme/tidyms/docs/quickstart.rst

 `scikit-learn <https://scikit-learn.org>`_ for data processing and analysis.
 Some of the functionality that offers is:

-*   read raw data in the mzML format using a custom parser, optimized for speed and low memory usage.
+*   read raw data in the mzML format using :class:`tidyms.MSData` class, optimized for speed and low memory usage.
 *   Creation of chromatograms and accumulated spectra from raw data.
 *   :term:`Feature detection<feature detection>` and
-    :term:`feature correspondence` in metabolomics datasets.
+    :term:`feature correspondence` in metabolomics datasets using the :class:`tidyms.Assay` class.
 *   Read processed data from other mass spectrometry processing software (XCMS, mzmine2, etc...).
 *   A container object to manage metabolomics data.